0xProject/0x-protocol-specification/v2/v2-specification.md

 ### Wallet

-The `Wallet` signature type allows a contract to trade on behalf of any other address(es) by defining it's own signature validation function.
+The `Wallet` signature type allows a contract to trade on behalf of any other address(es) by defining its own signature validation function.
 When used with order signing, the `Wallet` contract _is_ the `maker` of the order and should hold any assets that will be traded.
+When using this signature type, the [`Exchange`](#exchange) contract makes a `STATICCALL` to the `Wallet` contract's `isValidSignature` method, which means that signature verifcation will fail and revert if the `Wallet` attempts to update state.
 This contract should have the following interface:

 ```
 contract IWallet {